reinershir/lui-auth/README.en.md

 )
 ;

-COMMENT ON COLUMN public.MENU."URL" IS '跳转地址';
+COMMENT ON COLUMN public.MENU."URL" IS 'Redirect address';

-COMMENT ON COLUMN public.MENU."ICON" IS '图标';
+COMMENT ON COLUMN public.MENU."ICON" IS 'icon';

-COMMENT ON COLUMN public.MENU."PERMISSION_CODES" IS '权限码';
+COMMENT ON COLUMN public.MENU."PERMISSION_CODES" IS 'Permission code';

-COMMENT ON COLUMN public.MENU."DESCRIPTION" IS '说明 ';
+COMMENT ON COLUMN public.MENU."DESCRIPTION" IS ' ';

-COMMENT ON COLUMN public.MENU."LEFT_VALUE" IS '左节点值';
+COMMENT ON COLUMN public.MENU."LEFT_VALUE" IS '';

-COMMENT ON COLUMN public.MENU."RIGHT_VALUE" IS '右节点值';
+COMMENT ON COLUMN public.MENU."RIGHT_VALUE" IS '';

-COMMENT ON COLUMN public.MENU."LEVEL" IS '节点等级';
+COMMENT ON COLUMN public.MENU."LEVEL" IS '';

-COMMENT ON COLUMN public.MENU."PROPERTY" IS '属性(自由使用标识)';
+COMMENT ON COLUMN public.MENU."PROPERTY" IS 'Attribute (Free Use Identifier)';

-COMMENT ON COLUMN public.MENU."CREATE_DATE" IS '创建时间';
+COMMENT ON COLUMN public.MENU."CREATE_DATE" IS '';

-COMMENT ON COLUMN public.MENU."UPDATE_DATE" IS '修改时间';
+COMMENT ON COLUMN public.MENU."UPDATE_DATE" IS '';

-COMMENT ON TABLE public.MENU IS '菜单表';
+COMMENT ON TABLE public.MENU IS '';